 How to Makeover Terra Cotta Pots

-- Paint your base color and let it dry – I originally thought I’d leave it white, however, it was just too plain and I wanted to dress it up like my Target find.
+Paint your base color and let it dry – I originally thought I’d leave it white, however, it was just too plain and I want to dress it up like my Target find.

-- Next, cut a length of ribbon, burlap, or whatever else you want to line the top of the pot with and use the glue gun to attach it to the pot.
+Next, cut a length of ribbon, burlap, or whatever else you want to line the top of the pot with.
+Then use the glue gun to attach it to the pot.

-- And finally, I used my letter tiles from the craft store to spell out “hi” and tied each with some embroidery thread
+And next, I used my letter tiles from the craft store to spell out “hi” and tied each with some embroidery thread.